zenith-editor/zenith/docs/config.md

 Zenith uses a custom dialect of [TOML](https://toml.io/en/v1.0.0) to store configuration data.
 This dialect only supports pairs of keys and values, table headers in square brackets, and array headers in double square brackets.
 Only strings, integers (signed 64-bit), booleans and arrays are supported.
 In addition, the following extensions are supported:

   1. Zig-style multi-line strings:

+  Example of the string `"a\nb"` represented under the new multi-line syntax:

 ```
 key=\\a
     \\b
 ```

-  Above is an example of the string `"a\nb"` represented under the new multi-line syntax.

 Paths are specified relative to the directory containing the `zenith.conf` file.